tommyettinger/textratypist/README.md

 multiple times as it participates in scene2d.ui layout, and now one phase of creation (for wrapped labels) is delayed until the TypingLabel has been added to a parent and its `layout()` method is called.
 This helps also because wrap is usually enabled after a TypingLabel has been constructed, and typically needs to know the desired width of the widget.

+2.2.9 has a variety of changes, mostly relating to underline, strikethrough, and rotation, but it also updates RegExodus to a new version that has a smaller JAR.
+Various earlier versions of TextraTypist have had to tweak rotation because improving rotation for single glyphs sometimes breaks text with multiple glyphs with different widths.
+In 2.2.8, and likely also earlier versions, multiple-glyph text would slide badly in all directions when rotated.
+Now, it only slides a tiny bit, and all as one unit, which is an improvement.
+The only feature addition here is that entering `[+]` can be used as a shortcut to enter the somewhat-common zero-width space character, which can be useful to cause lines to break apart without visually entering a space.
+The zero-width space also allows wrapping between things like CJK ideograms, where each character is conceptually its own word and doesn't need spaces between it and the next CJK ideogram.

 Because the 2.2.x line depends on libGDX 1.14.0, and not all libraries are compatible yet with this version (libKTX in particular), all changes in 2.2.6 have been backported to 2.1.10, which still only needs libGDX 1.13.1 .
 Changing the